 Individuals engaged in university-sponsored research activities involving human subjects, human tissues, or medical records of human subjects must comply with:

-The VCR is the Institutional Official responsible for compliance with federal and state laws and is responsible for the effective functioning of the human research protection program.
-The VCR appoints members to one or more IRBs consistent with the requirements of federal regulations.
+The VCRI is the Institutional Official responsible for compliance with federal and state laws and is responsible for the effective functioning of the human research protection program.
+The VCRI appoints members to one or more IRBs consistent with the requirements of federal regulations.

 Principal Investigators must submit proposed research to the OPRS that manages the IRB review process.
 Investigators are responsible for providing all information necessary for IRB review.
 No research activities subject to this policy may begin before IRB approval.